tomcritchlow/tomcritchlow.github.io/_posts/2018-10-10-of-gardens-and-wikis.md

 >It’s not that you are passive in the Stream.
 You can be active.
 But your actions in there — your blog posts, @ mentions, forum comments — exist in a context that is collapsed down to a simple timeline of events that together form a narrative.

 >In other words, the Stream replaces topology with serialization.
 Rather than imagine a timeless world of connection and multiple paths, the Stream presents us with a single, time ordered path with our experience (and only our experience) at the center.

+Both links take some work to finish but I can't encourage you to read them enough.

+## Stream, Campfires and Gardens

+So as I'm reading these pieces it strikes me that I consume & produce information as follows:

+- **Streams** - mostly Twitter for me, this is where fast twitch information discovery happens.
+The firehose of content.
+But with an undercurrent of creating new connections.
+- **Campfires** - mostly blogging for me, my blog functions as a digital campfire (or a series of campfires) that are slower burn but fade relatively quickly over the timeframe of years.
+Connection forming, thinking out loud, self referencing and connection forming.
+- **Gardens** - This is the wiki layer Michael references above and I don't think I have any real solution here.
+Where is the tool to curate, connect and explore information?
+Where is my personal learning curriculum?
+This decades-spanning project of information sensemaking is missing for me but seems appealing.
+Are.na, Pinboard and Pocket fill some portion of this gap for me but none of them are building a garden I can maintain...

+Michael's piece was written in 2015 and references heavily the idea of federated wikis and I'm curious to hear where his thinking went with it.
+How do you manage information flows?
+If anyone is using a personal wiki-style long term information tool I'd love to hear from you!